James Gordon (Royal Navy officer): Frigate captain

 He became captain of the 38-gun frigate at Gibraltar in June 1808 and spent the next three years in operations in the Mediterranean Sea and Adriatic Sea.
 Active was one of the four ships under the command of William Hoste that successfully defeated a much larger French squadron at the first Battle of Lissa in March 1811 and she was one of three that defeated three more powerful French frigates off Palagruža in November 1811.
 In this latter action Gordon's left knee was shattered by a cannonball and his leg had to be amputated; he used a wooden leg for the remainder of his life.
 He recuperated in Malta and was able to take Active back to England in June 1812.

 He took command of the frigate in September 1812, escorting convoys for the West Indies and enforcing the blockade of France.
 In 1814 she transferred to the American station, where the War of 1812 was still under way.
 Gordon, with Charles Napier as his second in command, distinguished himself as commodore leading the successful raid on Alexandria on the Potomac in August 1814 and also taking part in the less successful attack on Fort McHenry and the Battle of Baltimore in September 1814.

+Thereafter, he served off the Gulf Coast, and commanded a squadron of vessels near Pensacola, Florida.
 He went on to provide logistic support during the Battle of New Orleans in January 1815.
 He was appointed a Knight Commander of the Order of the Bath on 29 June 1815.

 Gordon continued to hold seagoing commands after the cessation of hostilities, becoming commanding officer of the frigate on the Home Station in November 1815 and then of the frigate in October 1816.
 He rejoined his old command, HMS Active, in 1819 and was again her commanding officer until 1821.
 After this he held no further seagoing command.
 He was appointed Superintendent of the Naval Hospital at Plymouth in 1828 and moved on to become Superintendent of Chatham Dockyard in July 1832.
 From 1827 to 1832 he served as a Commissioner of the Victualling Board.